-A management board member should carry out his/her duties 'properly' and will only be liable in the event that "serious culpability" can be attributed to him/her.
-Acting in breach of provisions of the articles of association which are intended to protect the legal entity will generally result in a serious reproach.
+Although management board members are free to divide duties among themselves, management board members should carry out their duties 'properly' and will only be liable in the event that 'serious culpability' can be attributed to them regarding how they have fulfilled their duties.
+Acting in breach of provisions of the articles of association which are intended to protect the company will generally result in a serious reproach.
+Acting in breach of other provisions, such as (internal) guidelines or governance codes (such as the Corporate Governance Code), which are intended to protect the company, may also result in a serious reproach.

-A management board member will be able to avert liability (exculpating him/herself individually) if he/she is able to demonstrate that the failure to perform duties properly cannot be attributed to him/her (a division of duties is relevant in this context) and that he/she has not been negligent in acting to prevent the consequences of shortcomings in the duties to be performed by the management board.
+A management board member will be able to avert liability (exculpating himself individually) if he is able to demonstrate that the failure to perform duties properly cannot be attributed to him (a division of duties is relevant in this context) and that he has not been negligent in acting to prevent the consequences of shortcomings in the duties to be performed by the management board.
 Therefore, it is vital that the activities, decisions and considerations of the management board are documented properly.
-If a management board member disagrees with how matters are handled by the management board, he/she can choose to resign - in extreme cases.
+If a management board member disagrees with how matters are handled by the management board, he may choose to resign in extreme cases.